Liver Health & Milk Thistle in Pakistan: Natural Detox Supplement Guide 2026

 Warning Signs Your Liver Needs Support

-Before reaching for supplements, recognizing the signs of a stressed liver is important.
-These are not diagnostic criteria — they are indicators that your liver deserves attention:
+Before reaching for supplements, learn the signs of a stressed liver.
+These are not a diagnosis.
+They are signals that your liver deserves attention:

-- Persistent fatigue that is not explained by poor sleep or anemia
+- Persistent fatigue not explained by poor sleep or anaemia

-- Bloating and gas, particularly after fatty meals
+- Bloating and gas, especially after fatty meals

-- Right-sided discomfort under the rib cage (the liver’s location)
+- Right-sided discomfort under the rib cage (where the liver sits)

-- Elevated liver enzymes (ALT/AST) on blood tests — even mildly elevated values deserve attention
+- Raised liver enzymes (ALT/AST) on blood tests; even mild rises deserve attention

 - Dark urine or pale stools

-- Nausea, particularly in the morning or after eating
+- Nausea, especially in the morning or after eating

-- Hormone imbalances — the liver metabolizes hormones; a sluggish liver can contribute to estrogen dominance in women and testosterone conversion issues in men
+- Hormone imbalances: the liver clears hormones, so a sluggish liver can fuel oestrogen dominance in women and testosterone issues in men

 Milk Thistle: The Most Researched Liver Herb in the World